 Many factors go into running a small business, and customers are one of the biggest factors in determining if your company is a success.
 Do you wonder how you can know exactly what your customers are worth to your business?
 Two calculations, customer acquisition cost and customer lifetime value, can help you you assess that.
 Knowing these values also helps guide your advertising endeavors, expansion efforts, and points to overall company health.

-Customer Acquisition Cost
+Customer Acquisition Cost Formula

-Customer Lifetime Value
+Customer Lifetime Value Formula

-The customer lifetime value (CLV) is the amount of revenue expected to be earned from any given customer.
-It is a measurement that spans the customer’s entire purchasing relationship with a company.
+The customer lifetime value (CLV) is the amount of revenue you expect to earn from any given customer.
+It’s a measurement that spans the customer’s entire purchasing relationship with your company.
 In addition to product purchases, CLV incorporates ongoing services provided.
 The formula attempts to gauge the average amount of business generated due to a customer’s repeat business.